Mintbase/mintbase-js/README.md

 # Mintbase JS

-A library for interacting with Mintbase, NEAR, Arweave (Bundlr network) and other decentralized web services and applications.
+A library for making web3 end to end development as easy as possible from smart contract deployment and interaction to metadata storage and blockchain data access.

 {% hint style="danger" %}
 ## All packages are currently in Alpha.